 I don’t like public speaking.
 Can I skip the presentation part?

 Sharing the journey with the broader Booth community to inspire others is an important part of the vision for the ACC.
 If you absolutely hate presenting, feel free to suggest alternative ways that you can share your experience.

 What if I’m not selected?
 Should I try again next year?

 Don’t let the vagaries of a selection committee hold you back!
 If your application is not selected, that simply means that the committee has to make tough choices between multiple worthy, creative, and inspiring projects.
 We encourage you to pursue your passion regardless.
 If it’s still relevant a year later, you’re welcome to apply again.

 In 2014, while speaking to a group of alumni, professor Harry Davis challenged the attendees to think about how they can have a broader impact on the alumni community.
 After exploring a number of ideas, a small group formed to pursue the notion of encouraging alumni to pursue “off the beaten path” interests.
 This group has morphed into the ACC committee.

 From the start, the committee received generous guidance and support from Dean Stacey Kole and Professor Davis.
 None of this would have been possible without them, and we are incredibly grateful for their support.
-Susan Popa of the Harry Davis Center is working with the ACC team to scale the initiative.

 Can I get involved with the committee?